Home » Healthy Nutrition » Probiotics

 Probiotics And Prebiotics

-The health benefits of probiotics can combat illnesses in several ways: They make the intestines less habitable for harmful bacteria by changing the chemistry of the gut; they produce antimicrobial compounds that destroy pathogenic microbes; and they beat the bad bacteria by competing with them for nutrients.
+The health benefits of probiotics can help combat illnesses in several ways: They make the intestines less habitable for harmful bacteria by changing the chemistry of the gut; they produce antimicrobial compounds that destroy pathogenic microbes; and they beat the bad bacteria by competing with them for nutrients.
 According to Mary Ellen Sanders, executive director of the International Scientific Association for Probiotics and Prebiotics, “they also appear to enhance our own immune function.
 They do this, in part, by stimulating the production of infection-fighting white blood cells.”
 Probiotics and antibiotics are enemies.
 Antibiotics remove all bacteria, good and bad.

-Probiotics need nourishment.
+Probiotics nourishment.
 Prebiotics are indigestible ingredients you eat that stimulate the growth of beneficial bacteria by serving as food for them.
 This is their best benefit to gastrointestinal health.
 The most common prebiotics are inulin and fructo-oligosaccharides (FOS), types of soluble fiber similar to oat bran, psyllium, and pectin in apples.
 Prebiotics differ from these soluble fibers, however, in that they specifically encourage the growth of probiotics, especially bifidobacteria and lactobacilli, in the gut.
 Inulin and FOS also confer some of the same health benefits associated with other types of soluble fiber, such as providing bulk to move waste through the intestines and helping to sweep out potential carcinogens.

 Prebiotics encourage the growth of beneficial bacteria and work closely with probiotics to reduce risks of several diseases: